stippi/voice-assistant/README.md

 - Custom Search API (you need to create a custom search engine)
 - Calendar API (if you plan to activate the Google Integration, see below)
 - People API (if you plan to activate the Google Integration, see below)
+- Photos Library API (if you plan to activate the Google Integration, see below)

 ### Google Integration